Frequently Asked Questions

 A: Dartmouth-Hitchcock expects co-payment amounts to be paid at the time of service.
 Please be prepared to pay your co-payment when you check in.

 A: When you are contacted before your service to confirm insurance and address information, you will be told if there is deductible or coinsurance amounts that you will owe or if there are any outstanding balances for prior services.
 You will be given the opportunity to make payment or payment arrangements during the privacy of this call.
 You may also be told about any outstanding balance when you arrive for your appointment to make sure you know about the balance and give you the option to make payment arrangements.
-Payment in full is expected by the due date on your statement unless you establish a budget plan.
+Payment in full is expected upon receipt of your statement unless you establish a budget plan.

 A: You should contact Customer Service to talk about a payment plan.